Ficool

 "It will hurt.
 But you'll be alive to experience the hurt.
 That's the difference."

-I hold the pendant between us.
+I hold the cord between us.

 "Tim, listen to me.
 I wish I could give you time.
 I wish I could let you say goodbye on your own terms, bury it with your father properly at Settlers' Camp, do this right.
 But we don't have time.
 The prowlers could already be tracking us.
 Every minute we keep this thing is another minute closer to dying."